Recipes

 Content Security Policy

-If your site uses Content Security Policy, you'll need to add 'nonce-<value>' and 'strict-dynamic' to script-src for Tracy to work properly.
-Some 3rd plugins may require additional directives.
-Nonce is not supported in the style-src directive, if you use this directive you need to add 'unsafe-inline', but this should be avoided in production mode.
+If your site uses Content Security Policy (CSP), you'll need to add 'nonce-<value>' and 'strict-dynamic' to the script-src directive for Tracy to function correctly.
+Some third-party plugins might require additional directives.
+Nonce is not supported in the style-src directive; if you use this directive, you must add 'unsafe-inline', but this should be avoided in production mode.

 Configuration example for Nette Framework: